 Structure and function of cellular constituents; enzymology; metabolism of carbohydrates, lipids, amino acids, nucleotides; molecular biology of biosynthesis of proteins and nucleic acids.
 Course Information: Same as CHEM 352.
-No credit given for BIOS 352 if student has credit in BIOS 452 or BIOS 454 or CHEM 452 or CHEM 454.
+No credit given for BIOS 352 if student has credit in BIOS 454 or CHEM 454.
 No credit toward the degree in biochemistry.
 Prerequisite(s): BIOS 100 or BIOS 110; and BIOS 101 or BIOS 120; and CHEM 230 or CHEM 232.